 The respondents also expect delinquencies to rise on auto loans, credit cards and student loans.
 Auto lending had been a bright spot in FICO’s previous quarterly surveys, but in the latest one, 30 percent of the respondents predict a rise in auto delinquencies, while only 21 percent expect them to fall.
 As for credit cards, 40 percent expect delinquencies to rise and 23 percent expect them to fall, and for student loans, 48 percent think delinquencies will rise.
 Only 13 percent expect them to fall.

-According to the latest Reuters/University of Michigan’s consumer sentiment index, which was released on Friday, consumers are still fairly glum (like bankers), but not quite as much as they were in mid-September.
+According to the latest Reuters/University of Michigan’s consumer sentiment index, which was released on Friday, consumers are still fairly glum (like bankers), but not quite as much as in mid-September.
 The index finished the month at 59.4, compared with 57.8 at mid-month and 55.7 at month-end August.

 The report shows improvement in both consumers’ assessment of current conditions and future conditions, along with a drop in the expectation of inflation in the near- and long-term.
 Though the new numbers suggest an easing of sentiment since the generally shocking month of August, the reading is still among the weakest since awful period of early 2009.

 Wall Street finished the week on Friday in seriously negative territory, with the Dow Jones Industrial Average losing 240.6 points, or 2.16 percent.
 The S&P 500 dropped 2.5 percent and the Nasdaq fell 2.63 percent.